 The language in Costa Rica is uniquely colorful, but all you need is a little exposure to master it.

-Now you’re completely prepared for your voyage to Costa Rica and sound like a native!
+Now you’re completely prepared for your voyage to Costa Rica and know just how to speak Spanish like a native!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn Spanish with real-world videos.